orige-zz/dictinsensitive/readme.md

 # Dict Insensitive
-Before use this, try to refactor your code.
+Before use this, try refactor your code first.
-If you too lazy, use it!
+If you're too lazy, use it!

-# How To
+## How To

 Create a dictionary and instantiate a DictInsensitive for search, update and delete values with case insensitive keys: